phpeterson-usf/maketest/README.md

 ## Testing and Scoring

 ### For Students
-1. When you run `make test -eks DIR=../project02` (for example), `maketest` will run the test cases for your `project02` solution.
+1. When you run the test cases for your `project02` solution
+    <pre><code>make -ks test PROJECT=project02 DIR=../project02-phpeterson-usf</code></pre>
-1. This will generate a `.actual` file and a `.score` file in your directory for each test case.
-Your output must match the expected output case-insensitively.
+    `maketest` will generate a `.actual` file for each test case and one `.score` file in your directory.
+1. To get credit for passing a test case, your output must match the expected output case-insensitively.
 1. The overall project rubric contains some portion for automated testing.
-The automated testing portion of the rubric is the sum of the scores for the test cases specified by the instructor.
+The automated testing portion of the rubric is the sum of the scores in the `.score` file
 1. Since a clean repo does not contain build artifacts (like your `.o` files), you should not commit `.actual` or `.score` files to your repo.
-You may wish to remove them before committing using `rm *.actual *.score`
+You may wish to remove them before committing
+    <pre><code>rm *.actual *.score</code></pre>
+    Alternatively, `maketest` can remove them using the `clean` target
+    <pre><code>make -ks clean PROJECT=project02 DIR=../project02-phpeterson-usf</code></pre>

 ### For Instructors
 1. In `maketest/tests/` you should create a directory for each `PROJECT`
 1. In each `PROJECT` directory, you should create test cases.
 A test case is defined by three text files.
 For test case `foo`, you should create:
     1. `foo.input` containing the command line arguments (not including the executable name) you wish to test.
-The format of the arguments is yours to decide, but students must parse the format you specify.
+The format of the arguments is up to you, but students must parse the format you specify.
 I'm using `getopt` style arguments
         <pre><code>-f quadratic -a 1,2,3,4</code></pre>
-    1. `foo.expected` containing the output (to `stdout` you expect for `foo.input`
+    1. `foo.expected` containing the output you expect for `foo.input`
     1. `foo.rubric` containing the number of points earned when the student's `foo.actual` output matches (via `diff -i`) your `foo.expected`